Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Trails and arches

 As the defects move along the trails they re-form them.
 Extensile (contractile) defects move along bend (splay) regions of the trails and leave splay (bend) distortions in their wake.
 This is illustrated, and compared to the no friction case, in Figs.~\ref{lifetime}(b) and (c), where we measure the average director field as a defect moves across the simulation box from left to right.
 The three frames show: $\bar{t }< 0$ a time before the defect enters the simulation box, $\bar{t}=0$ where the defect is at the centre of the box, and $\bar{t} > 0$ a time when the defect has left the box.
 For zero friction the defects appear at walls and leave nematic order in their wake.
-For intermediate friction defects form at arches (see Movie $4$) and move the arch patterns perpendicular to their direction of motion as they pass (Movies $6$ and $7$). \\
+For intermediate friction defects form at trails (see creation events marked by red circles in Movie $4$) and move the arch patterns perpendicular to their direction of motion as they pass (Movies $7$ and $8$). \\

 At yet higher frictions there is not enough energy available to create defect pairs.
 However, any defects already in the system, for example due to noisy initial conditions, can create arches before annihilating.
-When all defects annihilate, at first, arches with varying widths form, and then the widths equalise (see Movie $8$).
+When all defects annihilate and arches form, the widths of arches equalise (see Movie $9$).
 The number of arches is conserved during this process and as such there is no preferred width as pointed out in \cite{patelli2019understanding}.
 We will show in Section~\ref{metastability} that arches with equal width are a steady state solution of the nematohydrodynamic equations with friction.
-The arch states persist as metastable states which co-exist with the nematic ground state (see Movie $9$).
-This is illustrated in Fig.~\ref{archnew2} which compares the stability diagrams of the nematic phase as a function of elastic constant and friction for simulations with small and large noise as initial condition.\\
+The arch states persist as metastable states which co-exist with the nematic ground state.
+This is illustrated in Fig.~\ref{archnew2} which compares the stability diagrams of the nematic phase as a function of elastic constant and friction for simulations with small and large noise as initial condition. \\